UKHomeOffice/dq-tf-ad/README.md

 ## Features

   - [x] Automatically comes up in all the availability zones in your given region
-  - [x] Only needs a VPC CIDR Block given to it
+  - [x] Requires bare minimum ceremony of configuration to use
   - [x] Provides an *Ad Writer* IAM Role which can be assigned to your AD manager instances
-  - [x] Provides a DHCP options that you can add to your VPC so that all DNS is routed to the AD
+  - [x] Sets up DHCP options on supplied VPCs
-  - [ ] Encrypt the AD password with KMS
+  - [x] Encrypt the AD password with KMS

 ## Usage
 ```hcl